python-be/python-be.github.io/README.md

      - These are `.html` pages corresponding to each endpoint.

-     - For sections/flowblocks as used in our application, the templates directory contains a sub-directory call `blocks` which contains jinja templates for the respective sections.
+     - For *sections* or *flowblocks* as used in our application, the templates directory contains a sub-directory call `blocks` which contains jinja templates for the respective sections.

-     - Each of these templates `extend` the special template `layout.html` to fetch HTML content common for each template, and in Lektor, by default `page.html` is accessed as the home page.
+     - Each of these templates `extend` the special template `layout.html` to fetch HTML content common for each template, and in *Lektor*, by default `page.html` is accessed as the home page.

 **Note:** The Blog functionality is yet unused, Lektor has inbuilt blog functionality, So we can start a blog anytime by just providing a navigation link for it.

+### ADDING A NEW PARTNER:

+  - Go to `/content/partners/` create a directory with the name of partner.
+  - Create a `contents.lr` file inside this new directory and fill relevant partner information as per other partners' contents.lr
+  - Add logo(.png file) of the company in this directory
+  - Then save and run the application:

+        $ lektor server

+  - If everything looks good you can send a merge request and wait for it to be reviewed by the community and finally go live on the website.

 ### ADDING A NEW EVENT:

   - Go to `/content/events/` create a directory with the name of event.
   - Create a `contents.lr` file inside this new directory and fill relevant event information as per other events' contents.lr
-  - Add attachments(if any)
+  - Add attachments(if any) to this directory
   - Then save and run the application:

         $ lektor server